sorgerlab/rasmodel/doc/full_model/ras/ras_gtpase.rst

 As background, these types of two-step binding equilibria are common in enzyme
 kinetics:

-    [PMID2200519]_: There are numerous examples of two-step binding mecha- nisms in enzyme kinetics.
+    [PMID2200519]_: There are numerous examples of two-step binding mechanisms in enzyme kinetics.
 A well-documented case is that of myosin ATPase, which displays a relatively weak but rapid initial binding of nucleotides followed by a quasi-irreversible isomerization step, which has been interpreted as a protein conformational change (Bagshaw et al., 1974).